We may earn affiliate commissions for the recommended products. Learn more.

 Encryption

-When it comes to encryption, NordPass has the lead with its more advanced and secure algorithm.
+When it comes to encryption, NordPass leads with its more advanced, secure algorithm.
 Having said that, you can expect the best from both password managers.

-In NordPass’ case, it chucks the industry-standard 256-bit AES encryption aside for the more modern XChaCha20.
-A stream cipher that encrypts individually instead of by block, XChaCha20 is safer, simpler, faster, and less intensive on resource consumption compared to AES-256.
+In NordPass’ case, it uses XChaCha20 encryption instead of the industry-standard 256-bit AES encryption.
+A stream cipher that encrypts individually rather than in blocks, XChaCha20 is safer, simpler, faster, and less resource-intensive than AES-256.

 Additionally, NordPass is a zero-knowledge password manager.
-So, all encryption/decryption takes place locally on your device, and only encrypted data is sent to its servers.
-The company has no way to access or view your data.
+This means that this password manager works by encrypting and decrypting all data locally on your device, and only the encrypted data is sent to its servers.
+As a result, the company has no way to access or view your data.

-As for KeePass, the edition you have will decide which encryption algorithms are supported.
-That said, the three available options are all secure, stable, and efficient.
+As for KeePass, the encryption algorithms supported depend on the edition you have.
+That said, the two available options are all secure, stable, and efficient:

 • KeePass 1.x – 256-bit AES and Twofish